StudioOneScripts/Read-Song-Files/README.md

-# Songs
+# Read a Studio One song file

-A generic song class for the song data extraction modules.
+A module for extracting data from Presonus Studio One song packages.